appfolio/ae_page_objects/development.md

 ### Supported Ruby versions

 AePageObjects supports the same minimum Ruby version as Capybara.
-The minimum Ruby version is specified in the gemspec.
+The maximum Ruby version is specified in the gemspec.
 The test suite tests against the minimum version and a designated maximum version, specified in `.circle/config.yml`.

 ### Supported Rails versions

 The `ae_page_objects/rails` fork sets the AePageObjects default router to `AePageObjects::ApplicationRouter` which uses the built-in Rails router for resolving path declarations.
 The router support is tested against various Rails versions matching versioned directories in _test/test_apps_.

 ## Implementation

 Tests are run using rake tasks defined in the Rakefile.
 The rake tasks use [Appraisals](https://github.com/thoughtbot/appraisal) for running integration tests across versions of dependencies.
 The test suite run by CircleCI is defined in `.circleci/config.yml`, which specifies various ENV variables that the tasks defined in Rakefile use to select tests to run.

 ### Appraisals

-The top level Appraisals file is used for running integration tests across Ruby and Capybara versions.
+The top level Appraisals file is used for running integration tests across Ruby versions.
 The Appraisals files in the _test/test_apps_ directories are used for running integration tests across Capybara and Rails versions.

 ## Unit tests